 Meals are not included with housing.
-Students are responsible for their own food costs.
-Many students buy food at local supermarkets and cook at home.
+The residence does not have a cafeteria.
+Many students buy food at local supermarkets and prepare their meals at home.
 There are also many great cafes and restaurants close to the residence and near the Berklee campus.

 Once you arrive in Valencia, the easiest way to get from the airport to the residence is by taxi.
 There is a taxi stand at the airport.
 Tell your taxi driver you are going to: